Thiruvabharanam: Procession

 Traditional customs forbid the titular king of Pandalam to travel to Sabarimala.
 Instead, he nominates another person from the family to accompany the procession as his representative.
 The representative follows Thiruvabharanam procession on a palanquin.
 On the day of Makara Jyothi, Ayyappa's idol at the Sabarimala temple is adorned with Thiruvabharanam.
 After the pilgrim season, the return procession of the Thiruvabharanam starts from Sabarimala and reaches back Pandalam.

 The Thiruvabharanam procession follows the traditional routes through forests, hills, and rivers.
 A team of representatives (not belonging to the Royal Family) takes the holy caskets on their heads and goes to Sabarimala by foot.
 The procession is accompanied by thousands of devotees and armed policemen.
 The procession is warmly welcomed by different associations and temples on the way to Sabarimala and back.

 The Thiruvabharanam procession takes a traditional route to Sabarimala, covering a distance of 83 km by foot.
 One the first evening, the procession reaches Ayroor Puthiyakavu Devi temple via Kaipuzha, Kulanada, Ullannoor, Parayankara, Kuriyanipallay, Kooduvettickal, Kavumpady, Kidangannur, and Aranmula.
 On the second day evening it reaches Laha via Peroorchal, Keekozhoor, Aayickal, Pulickamoozhy, Kuthukallinpady, Mandiram, Edakkulam, Vadaserikkara, Madamon, Perunad, and Puthukkada.
 On the third and final day, the entourage reaches Sabarimala in the evening, via Plappally, Elavumkal, Nilackal, Attathode, Kollamoozhy, Vellachimala, Aettappetty, Oliyampuzha, Valiayanavattom, Cheriyanavattom, Neelimala, Appachimedu, and Saramkuthi.

+During the return procession of the Thiruvabharanam from Sabarimala to Pandalam Palace, the journey begins at Perunad Shasta Temple and follows the traditional Thiruvabharanam route.
+It passes through Ayiroor Puthiyakavu Devi Temple and Cherukol Subrahmanya Temple before reaching the Pampadimon Ayyappa Temple in Kozhencherry.
+After a break for lunch and rest, the procession resumes in the evening and arrives at Mangattu Palace, located near the eastern temple of Aranmula.
+Members of the Mangattu Palace ceremonially receive the procession, and the team leading it places the sacred caskets inside the palace.
+The Thiruvabharanam casket is then opened in the evening, allowing devotees to have darshan.
+The group carrying the Thiruvabharanam stays overnight at the palace and departs the following morning, continuing the journey to Pandalam Palace via Kuriyanipally, Ullannoor, and Kulanada.